TrueBlocks/trueblocks-docs/content/data-model/chaindata.md

 - **API**:
   - [Calls to `/when`](/api#operation/chaindata-when)

-Below is a list of the data fields for datedblocks.
-Following that are the commands that produce or manage datedblocks.
+Datedblock data is made of the following data fields:

 | Field       | Description                         | Type      |
 | ----------- | ----------------------------------- | --------- |